lando-cal/tech-notes/zfs.md

 ## Show transactions and human readable dates in the zdb history

+Use `zdb -e` for pools that are not mounted.

 ```
 zdb -hh tank \
 | egrep 'txg|time' \